A. University Wide Undergraduate Degree Requirements

 In addition to their major and minor areas of study, all undergraduate students follow a common program designed to complete their education in those areas that the University considers essential for a Catholic, Jesuit, liberal, and humanistic education.
 The University Core curriculum consists of forty-five credits of course work, with additional designation requirements that can be met through core, major, or elective courses.

 The University Core curriculum is a four-year program, organized around one overarching question, which is progressively addressed through yearly themes and questions.
-Hence, core courses are best taken within the year for which they are designated.
+Hence, core courses are best taken within the year for which they are designed.
 First year core courses encourage intellectual engagement and provide a broad foundation of fundamental skills.
 Second and third year courses examine central issues and questions in philosophy and religious studies.
 The fourth year course, the Core Integration Seminar, offers a culminating core experience.
 Taken at any time throughout the four years, broadening courses intersect with the core themes and extend students’ appreciation for the humanities, including social and behavioral Sciences, literature, history, and fine arts & design.
 Finally, the designation requirements (writing enriched, global studies, and social justice) reflect important values and reinforce students’ knowledge and competencies.

 Overarching Core Question: As students of a Catholic, Jesuit, and Humanistic University, how do we educate ourselves to become women and men for a more just and humane global community?